 - Remove cover, stir and simmer for another ten minutes.
 Remove from heat.
 Most of the liquid will have been absorbed but not all…don't worry, it will come together with the tahini sauce!

 - In a small jar, mix together the tahini with lemon juice, sesame oil and season to taste with salt and pepper.

-- Stir tahini sauce into risotto, adjust seasoning with salt, pepper and lemon juice (I like a lot of lemon!) and serve with asparagus.
+- Stir tahini sauce into risotto, adjust seasoning with salt, pepper, sesame oil and lemon juice (I like a lot of lemon!) and serve with asparagus.